MRC-Harwell/cytometer/DATA.md

     * **.tif:** TIFF file with the histology sampling window
     * **.xcf:** Gimp file with the histology and hand-traced contours (the contours were drawn in Gimp)
     * **.svg:** SVG (Scalable Vector Graphics) that contains the hand-traced contours in the XCF file
+* `klf14_b6ntac_training_v2`:
+Same as `klf14_b6ntac_training`, but the hand-traced data set was cleaned up to remove small contours of dubious cells, or cells that are fully overlapped by others
 * `klf14_b6ntac_results`:
 Directory to store miscellanea output from some experiments.